Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “I need help to prepare the remedy,” he declared calmly.
 “Any volunteers?”

 Silence answered him.
-Those who did not know him looked at him in distrust, especially the girl who would not let go of her sect-mate’s arm.
+Those who did not know him looked at him in distrust, especially the girl who would not let go of her sect brother’s arm.
 Lan Sizhui found enough of his bearings to rise and answer, “I’ll help.”

 “Me too,” Jin Ling said immediately, walking over the boys on the floor and almost stepping on Ouyang Zizhen’s hand.